ADHD and Fertility: Is There a Link?

 In Traditional Chinese Medicine (TCM) ADHD is seen as an imbalance between feminine and masculine energies or Yin and Yang.
 In a healthy constitution, Yin and Yang should remain in equilibrium, in the body and in the fertility organs.

-Let's look at the two types of ADHD and how they can relate to fertility conditions such as:
+Let's look at the two types of ADHD and how they can relate to conditions affecting fertility such as:

 Implantation issues